fcarrasco0/rails_api_example/README.md

   "status": "not_found"
 }
 ```
-Where 'type' is the `type` parameter and 'invalid name' the invalid name requested
+Where 'type' is the `type` parameter and `'invalid name'` the invalid requested name.
-If I request:
+For example, if the request is:
 ```
 GET http://localhost:3000/api/v1/books/groupBy/author/King_Stephen
 ```
-Would get the message:
+Then the message would be:
 ```json
 {
   "message": "author with name:'King Stephen' not found.
 Please check your writing or the word used.",